 - Processing feelings mindfully, not automatically

 - Actively seeking care and attention from loved ones

-- Developing some distraction “tricks” to get through an anxious mood state, such as making a list of fruits and vegetables, naming all of the car manufacturers, or seeking a specific color.
+- Developing some distraction “tricks” to get through an anxious state, such as making a list of fruits and vegetables, naming all of the car manufacturers, or seeking a specific color in the environment.